A fibula fracture is a break of the fibula bone in the lower leg. It is either a sudden onset acute fracture or a gradual onset stress fracture.

-It is possible an athlete can continue to compete with a broken fibula as in the case with American athlete Manteo Mitchell who completed the first leg of a recent Olympic 4x400m heat in a split time of 45 seconds, having broken his fibula within the first half of the race.
+It is possible to continue to compete with a broken fibula as in the case with American athlete Manteo Mitchell.
+He completed the first leg of an Olympic 4x400m heat in a split time of 45 seconds.
+He fractured his fibula in the first half of the race.

 Stress fracture symptoms

 A Maisonneuve injury occurs when the membrane connecting the tibia and fibula at the ankle is torn (high ankle sprain), along with a fracture higher up the fibula.
-This may appear as a simple fibula fracture with mild to moderate pain, when the ankle is unstable and requires surgery to stabilize the ankle joint.
+This may appear as a simple injury with mild to moderate pain.
+But the ankle is unstable and requires surgery to stabilize the joint.

 Traumatic fractures of the Fibula can occur with a severe ankle sprain.
 An avulsion fracture happens when a ligament pulls part of the bone away.
 A fracture of the bony bit on the outside of the ankle known as the malleolus is called a Pott’s fracture.

 Read more on Pott’s fracture.